 Nowadays we have a vast choice of dried apricots available on the market.
 How do you not get lost among all that variety and choose a good product that you will benefit from?
 Pay attention to the following characteristics:

 Color.
 Most of all we are attracted by the yellow or bright orange color of the dried fruits.
 But it is deceiving, why is the color orange?
 It is orange because immature fruit is exposed to sulfur treatment.
 Dried apricots are hung up in a room and then the sulfur is set on fire.
-This allows it to gain beautiful and attractive for customers orange color.
+This allows it to gain beautiful and attractive for customers’ orange color.
 This technology was first used in Iran back in the 1970s.
 Due to its usage, the harvest was protected from the vermin’s and preserved the color and taste.
 Moreover, the technologies used for orange apricots enable to bring them to the market much faster than with eco-friendly drying.

 Smell.
 The orange dried apricots have almost no smell.
 Natural, brown dried apricots have the smell of apricots, sometimes it is similar to the sweet smell of a melon.
 It can stay on a table for a while and you will still smell it.

 Tactile sensations.
 Oily.
 So they don’t stick together, they are covered with oil.
-Special machines which pack apricots at the manufacturing plant, wash them and add some oil before packaging.
+Special machines that pack apricots at the manufacturing plant, wash them and add some oil before packaging.
 Good dried fruits shouldn’t shine or be too greasy, if it’s the case then the product is not of the best quality.

 Taste.
 Sometimes though dried fruits look attractive, they have a sour taste and don’t have the sweet apricot smell.
 It indicates that the fruits used were not ripe enough.
 Only immature dried apricots will have a sour taste.
 The sweeter the fruit, the better it is.